dyazincahya/awesome-nativescript/README.md

 - [Firebase In App Messaging](https://github.com/NativeScript/firebase/tree/main/packages/firebase-in-app-messaging) - This plugin allows you to use the Firebase In-App Messaging SDK in your NativeScript app.
 - [Firebase Installations](https://github.com/NativeScript/firebase/tree/main/packages/firebase-installations) - Provides a Firebase installation ID (FID) for each installed instance of a Firebase app.
 - [Firebase Messaging](https://github.com/NativeScript/firebase/tree/main/packages/firebase-messaging) - This plugin allows you to use Firebase Cloud Messaging in your NativeScript app.
-- [Firebase Messaging Core](https://github.com/NativeScript/firebase/tree/main/packages/firebase-messaging-core) - Firebase Messaging Core is a lite package which enables you to use a third-party push service on Android and iOS.
+- [Firebase Messaging Core](https://github.com/NativeScript/firebase/tree/main/packages/firebase-messaging-core) - This is a lite package which enables you to use a third-party push service on Android and iOS.
 - [Firebase Messaging Custom Sound](https://github.com/elgiborsolution/esolution-nativescript-plugins/tree/main/packages/fcm-custom-sound) - Custom notification sound of firebase cloud messaging (FCM).
 Currently only working on Android.
 - [Firebase Performance](https://github.com/NativeScript/firebase/tree/main/packages/firebase-performance) - This plugin allows you to use the Firebase Performance Monitoring API in your NativeScript app.
 - [Firebase Remote Config](https://github.com/NativeScript/firebase/tree/main/packages/firebase-remote-config) - This plugin allows you to use the Firebase Remote Config API in your NativeScript app.
-- [Firebase Storage](https://github.com/NativeScript/firebase/tree/main/packages/firebase-storage) - This plugin allows you to use the native Firebase SDKs for Cloud Storage in your Nativescript app.
+- [Firebase Storage](https://github.com/NativeScript/firebase/tree/main/packages/firebase-storage) - This plugin allows you to use the native Firebase SDKs for Cloud Storage in your NativeScript app.
 - [Firebase UI](https://github.com/NativeScript/firebase/tree/main/packages/firebase-ui) - With this plugin, you can use the FirebaseUI for Auth library in your NativeScript app.
 FirebaseUI for Auth is a library that provides a drop-in auth solution that handles the UI flows for signing up and signing in users with email and password, phone number, Google, Facebook, Twitter, and more.

 ### Geo Plugins